Affiliate links on SoundGuys may earn us a commission. Learn more.

 Frequently asked questions

-The Sennheiser HD 25 is ideally suited to DJs with its swivel ear cups, and on-ear fit.
-That on-ear fit is more isolating than other on-ears typically, but not as effective as the seal you get from closed back over-ear designs.
-Again, it’s comfortable for on-ears but not ideally suited for studios.
+The Sennheiser HD 25 is ideally suited to DJs with its swivel ear cups and on-ear fit.
+That on-ear fit is more isolating than other on-ear typically but not as effective as the seal you get from closed-back over-ear designs.
+Again, it’s comfortable for on-ear but not ideally suited for studios.
 Still, it does have a long cable, which is handy for tracking musicians.

 The Sony WH-1000XM4 don’t have a particularly neutral frequency response, and they do let you equalize the sound signature in their app.
-You will want to use them in active mode (electronics switched on), the passive response is not good at all.
+You will want to use them in active mode (electronics switched on) since the passive response is not good at all.

 Ideally, you will have both studio headphones and studio monitors.
 Studio headphones are necessary for recording and tracking, but studio monitors are much better for mixing.
 They create a more accurate soundstage than headphones can, making it easier and faster to create good mixes.